waffle-iron/team1432.github.io/source/posts/2016-07-08-t-shirts-through-the-years.md

 published: false
 title: T-shirts Through the Years
 ---
-Team 1432 first T-shirt , how desind it , what wes the game, how was on the team
+The t-shirts, games, and robots from every year the Metal Beavers competed.

 READMORE

 ## 2004
-In 2004 the team wes started my Mr. Mahr franklins meatel shop insttucter and Katy     .That year game wes FIRST Frenzy: Raising the Bar   At that time the game rowels were qwite diferent then today.
-Robot code way upto 300 puonds in sted of todays 120 puonds.
+In 2004 the team wes started my Mr. Mahr, Franklin High School's metal shop instuctor and Katy.
+That year's game was FIRST Frenzy: Raising the Bar.
+At that time the game rules were quite different than today.
+Robots could way up to 300 puonds instead of today's 120 puonds.